CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_FAQs.md

 ## Single-end or paired-end?

 My default answer to this question is almost always to go with single-end.
-The reason for recommending this is that it is MUCH cheaper, and numerous studies, like [this one](http://CHMI-sops.github.io/papers/readlength.pdf), have shown that in terms of measuring gene expression, once you go beyond about 50 bp of sequence, very little is gained.
+The reason for recommending this is that it is MUCH cheaper, and numerous studies, like [this one](http://CHMI-sops.github.io/papers/readlength.pdf), have shown that when it comes to measuring gene expression, once you go beyond about 50 bp of sequence, very little is gained.
 I recommend paired-end data if your reference genome is poor (or non-existent), or if your primary goal is to understand alternative splicing.
 In these cases, it is worth spending the extra money.

 ## How many replicates should I have?